vladimirvivien/go-tutorials/README.md

 	}
 }
 ```
 The previous code uses a default client object provided by the `http` package.
-If you want want deep configuration control, you can provide your own client object as is shown below:
+If you want want more control over client configuration, you can explicitly declare your own client object as is shown below:
 ```go
 func main() {
 	client := &http.Client{